 When my dad died a few years ago, I inherited enough money to pay off my student loans (about $20,000 from grad school).
-I also inherited a stake in some empty commercial lots in Casper, Wyoming that I should probably sell before it’s time to pay property taxes on that crap again.
-My dad also left me about $3000 in an IRA.
+He also left me about $3000 in an IRA.
 I have sold off the stocks that he owned, as the man had truly terrible politics of investing.
 I do not own any stocks in high tech or education companies.

 My husband Kin Lane is also a technology professional, and we’ve started a business (and a podcast) together called Contrafabulists.
 As the name perhaps suggests, we are interested in giving the stories told by the tech industry some well-deserved critical scrutiny.
-Kin works for Postman in San Francisco, but we live much farther north, in Seattle.
+Kin works for Postman, and we live in Oakland, California.